 The Pro’s Closet operates through their eBay store but lists your items on their website.
 If you have a bicycle, apparel, or used gear that you do not need anymore, you can offer it to TPC and they will provide you with a quote.
 According to experiences their customers share, the quotes are very reasonable.

 You can either ship your bike and gear to them or deliver it to them personally at their physical store in Boulder, Colorado.
 Once they thoroughly inspect the bike and gear, they will provide you with an offer.

 If you submit your bike through the website, you will need to include several photos, a brief description, any additional upgrades, and other information that you deem important.

 The quote you receive will include three payment options:

-If you need new gear or new bike from The Pro’s Closet, you should take the store credit and spend it on the website.
+If you need new gear or a new bike from The Pro’s Closet, you should take the store credit and spend it on the website.
 If you have your eye on a specific bike in a local bike shop, then the Trade-UP is the best choice.
 However, if you just want to get cash for your stuff, you should choose the cash offer.

 The bike that you sell needs to meet some TPC standards:

-- It cannot be more than 5 years old.
+- The bike cannot be more than 5 years old.

 - It’s original MSRP price cannot be lower than $1,500.